 Conclusion

-What is most important to remember is that these rankings should only be taken into consideration.
-Do not make a decision based upon them but use them as a steppingstone to do further research and determine which universities meet your personal requirements.
+What is most important to remember is that these rankings should only be taken into consideration – don’t make a decision based upon them.
+Instead, use them as a stepping stone to do further research and determine which universities meet your personal requirements.

 The rankings establish the best performing universities but ultimately, what is ideal for other applicants will differ from what is ideal for you, so consider the rankings but make sure to form your own opinions.

 Worried about your Oxbridge chances?
-Our offer success rate for Economics is 53%.
+Our offer success rate is 57%

 Applying to Oxbridge is immensely competitive and it is crucial that you give yourself the best chance of success.
 We help you craft the perfect Personal Statement, achieve a highly competitive Admissions Test score and teach you how to Interview effectively – covering all areas of your Oxbridge application.